Noveum/api-market-mcp-server/README.md

       ]
     },
 ```
-5. For older versions of Cursor add the following command after clicking on Add new MCP server
+5. For older versions of Cursor, add the following command after clicking on Add new MCP server
 ```bash
 npx -y @noveum-ai/mcp-server --headers x-magicapi-key:your-api-key,Accept:application/json
 ```
-## Getting API Key from API.market
+## Getting an API Key from API.market

  To obtain an API key
  1. Log in to https://api.market/